 Everyone is talking about Norway, and as an exchange student, you will soon understand why.
 The Instagram friendly country is without a doubt one of the world’s most beautiful, and the nature here is one of a kind.
 Beautiful fjords and glaciers, as well as midnight sun and northern lights truly offer you a show.
 If you love spending time outdoors or are interested in activities such as skiing, hiking, and canoeing – this is the choice for you.

-Pack your winter boots and get ready for a true Nordic adventure!
+Pack your winter boots and jacket to get ready for a true Nordic adventure!

 Where do students live?